-The Chief Constable, Fire Scotland, the Environmental Health Manager, the Development Services Manager and the Licensing Standards Officer have been consulted and have confirmed they have no representations to make regarding the application.
+The Chief Constable submitted a representation which has now been withdrawn.
+Fire Scotland, the Environmental Health and Trading Standards Manager, the Development Management and Building Standards Manager and the Licensing Standards Officer have been consulted and have confirmed they have no representations to make regarding the application.